Abdullah-Zafar123/Typing-Speed-Test/README.md

 Overview:
-TypeMaster is a typing speed test application that measures Words Per Minute (WPM) and accuracy.
-It was developed to practice timing logic, input handling, and application structure.
+TypeMaster is a typing speed test application designed to measure Words Per Minute (WPM) and typing accuracy in real time.
+The project emphasizes input processing, timing logic, and structured application flow.

-Features:
+Core Functionality:
-1) Real-time typing test
+- Real-time typing input tracking
-2) WPM calculation
+- Automatic WPM calculation
-3) Accuracy tracking
+- Accuracy measurement
-4) Clean and responsive layout
+- Responsive and structured layout

+Architecture:
+- The application logic is handled using Java, managing timing mechanisms and input validation.
+The user interface is developed with HTML and CSS for clarity and usability.

 Tech Stack

-1) Java
+- Java
-2) HTML
+-  HTML
-3) CSS
+-   CSS

+Setup:
+1) Clone the repository
+2) Compile and run the Java application
+3) Launch via local environment